MichaelKyrollos/OnlineBookstore/README.md

 1. Using pgAdmin, create a new database with the name ``OnlineBookstore``
 2. Ensure that the database password is ``admin``, this password is different from the pgAdmin master password.
 Click [here](https://help.alteryx.com/20212/alteryx-analytics-hub/change-postgres-admin-password) to learn more.
 3. Ensure the database username is ``postgres``, this is the default name
+4. When opening the files ensure that is is opened as a project in IntelliJ: *File->Open*, then navigate to the folder [where the code is](#project-folder)
-2. Run the program (From Bookstore.java)
+5. Run the program (From Bookstore.java)
           - This project uses SDK version 19
           <br>- Project was created using IntelliJ IDEA.
           <br>- Ensure to compile and build project before running Project *Build->Build Project*